BaddMann/docs/zentral-docker-tutorial_5.md

 a `--verbose`session in Terminal.

 1.)
-In your DNS settings do not resolve your docker host you may want to edit your `/etc/hosts` file on your admin and on test client machine
+Check if your clients can resolve the Docker hostm, so they will automatically resolve Zentral.
+If this is **not** the case in your environment then you can edit your `/etc/hosts` file on your mac clients to connect with Zentral.

 ```bash
 ##